Sexual Issues In Relationships - Counselling London

 Sexually Abandoning Ourself We may have abandoned ourself sexually (see also Sexual Self-Pleasure, Masturbation & Imbalance Of Sexual Generosity In Giving, Receiving, Sharing) by not fully expressing our sexuality, having unfulfilling or unsafe sex, disconnecting from intimacy, vulnerability, our feelings, emotions, heart, love (see also Uncomfortable With Being Sexual - Sex From Our Wounded, Needy Self, Who In Us (What Part Of Us) Is Sexual?).
 Maybe stuck in our head when sexual, when we abandon the rest of us (e.g. our heart, emotions) in specific ways, we may not only ignore, disrespect ourself, but also ignore the effect on our partner, who may also feel disrespected.

 Healing ourselves sexually may include connecting to a place back in time when we were innocent, in our lives maybe before guilt, shame, damaging comments or experiences that limited our sexual desire or inhibited our sexual attitudes, beliefs, thoughts, expectations (see also Influence Of Our Sexual Past, History, Culture, Social & Religious Background).
-Healing our relationship with men, women and indeed ourself (see also Sexual Self-Pleasure, Masturbation) may include how we sexually relate with others in our own time, experiment with our sexual life now, exploring this alongside our sexual boundaries, being connected with ourself, without giving ourself away.
+Healing our relationship with men, women and indeed ourself (see also Sexual Self-Pleasure, Masturbation) may include how we sexually relate with others in our own time, experiment with our sexual life now, exploring this, experiencing a healthy, positive sex life, alongside our sexual boundaries, being connected with ourself, without giving ourself away.
 Healing what needs to be healed, through being kind, considerate to ourself and our partner now through tender, loving, authentic sexual experiences, bonding together, sexual union, exploring at our own pace can also be a movement towards our sexual healing.

 Feeling Sexually Safe Alongside what keep us safe in our relationship, marriage, we may also want to feel emotionally, sexually safe.
 Some of us may feel insecure, shut down our feelings, go numb as if on automation, become anxious when we experience sexual energy (our own or that of another).
 We may want to trust and be vulnerable, honour, love ourselves, others, to feel solid, centred, confident in bringing all of ourself into the light of our sexual life, be connected to our sexual drive, passion, boldness, gentleness, tenderness, senses, sensuality.
 In a consensual, monogamous relationship, what keeps us sexually safe means different things for different people and themes may include:

 Uncomfortable With Being Sexual - Sex From Our Wounded, Needy Self, Who In Us (What Part Of Us) Is Sexual?
 We may believe we only matter when we're sexual.
-We may experience mechanical sex from a cut off part of ourself or an empty place.
+Others may experience mechanical sex from a cut off part of ourself or an empty place.
 We may become demanding as our partner resists, distances.
-Others may have such strong desires to be held, touched, soothed, comforted that we (both women and men) have sex without actually wanting sex, yet become overtaken by the pleasure of feeling seen and this can lead to internal conflicts inside us (compounded if we want to please our partner, not want to let them down, yet give ourself away).
-We may have a desperate longing to be seen through another person's care, love and touch, yet confuse this with sex.
+Confusing sex for attention, we may have such strong desires to be held, touched, soothed, comforted that we (both women and men) have sex without actually wanting sex, yet become overtaken by the pleasure of feeling seen and this can lead to internal conflicts inside us (compounded if we want to please our partner, not want to let them down, yet give ourself away).
+We may have a desperate longing to be seen through another person's care, love, yet confuse this with sex.
 Seeking secure attachment, bonding, it can be as if a very young part of us (see also Our First Relationship - Early Connections & Bonding Patterns) may be frozen in time, longs to be seen, held, stroked and physically comforted (as children are soothed by parents).
 We may feel compelled to have sex, yet another part of us feels uneasy about this, uncomfortable, especially if our sexual experience feels hollow.
-We may confuse excitement for love, the thrill of obsessive love, craving those initial loving feelings, maybe only desire passionate love, overlooking compassionate love.
+We may confuse sexual excitement for love, the thrill of obsessive love, craving those initial loving feelings, maybe only desire passionate love, overlooking compassionate love.
 (Some of us may be addicted to the honeymoon period of the relationship, yet struggle with other relationship phases.)
 We may also confuse longing with sex or equate love or being liked with sexual attention (see also Confusing Longing With Loving), seeking safety, intimacy through another person.
 We may feel unworthy of love, not want or don't enjoy sex, yet nevertheless be seeking this from another because sexual contact with another human being can temporarily alleviate feelings of undeserving love, inadequacy.
 Isolated from emotional intimacy we may abandon ourselves sexually and this can be experienced as empty, hollow, unfulfilling if we are trying to prove we are loveable, that we only matter when sexual.
 We may cut off, disassociate, disconnect, remain stuck in our head, yet experience sex at the same time.
 Needy inside, we may use sex to take away our feelings of emptiness, loneliness, inadequacy, insecurity, fear, stress or come across as a little boy/girl, which is usually a turn off.
 Being sexually present may be important.
 (Some may be burdened by shame, or we may fear rejection, abandonment, leading to hurt, loss, yet yearn for connection from not only the unmet needs from our past but also a different place from our adult self now, which may be confusing - see also Being a Loving Human Being, Loving Ourself, Self-Care, Self-Love - How Do We Love Ourself? - Being Our Own Strong, Wise, Mature Adult, Loving & Caring For Our Self.)
 Feeling sexually safe, yet open, lovingly connected to ourself and our partner, may be important for us.
 And if we are disconnected from ourself, this may inhibit us being open, connected to our feelings, emotions, heart, love or fully experiencing, enjoying, embracing pleasurable, loving sexual union whilst it's happening, being fully present.

 Sexual Attitudes, Beliefs, Thoughts, Expectations